Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-2-skiing-by-train.html.markdown

 Over the past year I’ve seen a real transformation in the reasons that people give for wanting to go by train.
 The train has always made sense, from a practical point of view and an experience point of view, but now people are talking about how they don’t want to fly anymore and the environment is a big motivation.
 That gives great hope, but the supply of available trains & tickets can’t meet the number of skiers that would want to go by train, unless the industry sorts itself out.

+> "People are talking about how they don’t want to fly anymore and the environment is a big motivation.
+That gives great hope."

 Demand by consumers is an absolutely vital part of the picture, but we haven’t got time to wait for consumer pressure to make the changes people need.
 There’s got to be action from government, there's got to be action from industry, and there have got to be players being very active in saying that the system needs to change.
 We know that lots of people want to travel this way and lots more would given the option.
 We can’t wait for market pressure to change things – that’s not quick enough, given the environmental challenges we face.

 #### Flight Free UK: